 City of Greenfield Leads a New Vision at Former Wilson's Department Store Site

-Mayor Roxann Wedegartner and the City of Greenfield brought together The Community Builders (TCB) and MassDevelopment in the acquisition and redevelopment of the former Wilson’s Department Store property, originally built in the center of Greenfield in 1882.
-The redevelopment will create approximately 65 mixed-income rental homes for families and will reactivate prominent first-floor and basement retail spaces through the relocation and expansion of Franklin Community Co-op’s (FCC) Greenfield store, Green Fields Market.
+Mayor Roxann Wedegartner and the city of Greenfield brought together The Community Builders and MassDevelopment in the acquisition and redevelopment of the former Wilson’s Department Store property, originally built in the center of Greenfield in 1882.
+The redevelopment will create approximately 65 mixed-income rental homes for families and will reactivate prominent first-floor and basement retail spaces through the relocation and expansion of Franklin Community Co-op’s Greenfield store, Green Fields Market.

-“In addition to creating much-needed, high-quality housing in Greenfield, relocating and expanding Green Fields Market will provide the community with access to healthy food in an area of Greenfield currently without a full-service grocery store,” said Rachana Crowley, director of real estate development at TCB.
+“In addition to creating much-needed, high-quality housing in Greenfield, relocating and expanding Green Fields Market will provide the community with access to healthy food in an area of Greenfield currently without a full-service grocery store,” said Rachana Crowley, director of real estate development at The Community Builders.
 “We’re proud to be a part of this team which will create new housing, employment opportunities and invest in a strong and robust Main Street in Greenfield.
 Special thanks to Mayor Wedegartner and Dan Rivera for their leadership and support.”

-One, two and three-bedroom apartments will be available to families with a blend of workforce and income-adjusted units.
+One-, two- and three-bedroom apartments will be available to families with a blend of workforce and income-adjusted units.
 Residents will benefit from the development’s close proximity to the co-op’s grocery store, healthcare services, a pharmacy, the local YMCA, the public library and open green space.
-Building on recent public investments on Main Street, the City of Greenfield will be seeking funding for additional upgrades to create a safe, pedestrian and bike-friendly vibrant downtown.
+Building on recent public investments on Main Street, the city of Greenfield will be seeking funding for additional upgrades to create a safe, pedestrian and bike-friendly vibrant downtown.

 Currently located a block from the Wilson’s site, the relocation and expansion of Green Fields Market will allow the food co-op to better serve a broader and more diverse section of the community, increase local sales and jobs, and continue to invest in the local, sustainable food system.
 In addition to a larger produce department, the store will include a full-service bakery, deli, meat and seafood departments.
 The new location will also have a larger, on-site community room that individuals, groups, nonprofits and other organizations can reserve for community gatherings, workshops and events.